vandanavk19/Enterprise-DQ-Framework/README.md

 ### DQ_RULE_OBJECT_CONFIG

-Maps a data quality rule to a specific table and column and defines configuration attributes such as active status.
+Maps a data quality rule to a specific table and column and defines configuration attributes such as severity and active status.

 ### DQ_RULE_PARAMETER